blitzcode/hue-dashboard/README.md

 # Compatibility

-This program was developed on OS X 10.10 with a v2 Hue bridge (the square HomeKit one) and a current (early 2016) firmware with a selection of original Hue lights and switches.
+This program was developed on OS X 10.10 (also tested on Ubuntu 16.04 LTS) with a v2 Hue bridge (the square HomeKit one) and a current (early 2016) firmware with a selection of original Hue lights and switches.
 It's of course possible that an older / newer bridge and 3rd party lights will not work correctly as no testing with them has been performed.

 The program traces a lot of information and all errors / warnings to the console, please look for any error messages if things don't work as expected.